flatironinstitute/CaImAn/README.md

 ### Installation for behavioral analysis
-* Installation on Linux (windows and mac os are problematic with anaconda at the moment)
+* Installation on Linux (Windows and MacOS are problematic with anaconda at the moment)
    * create a new environment (suggested for safety) and follow the instructions for the calcium imaging installation
    * Install spams, as explained [here](http://spams-devel.gforge.inria.fr/).
 Installation is not straightforward and it might take some trials to get it right